 One of the most interesting questions a beginner may have is ‘how to paper tune a bow?’

-If you attempt to learn perfect arrow flight in just one sitting, you will end up completely lost.
+If you attempt to learn perfect arrow flight in just one sitting, you’ll end up completely lost.

 Paper tuning can be complicated and can take time to understand and get to grips with.

-Before you know how to paper tune a bow properly, learn what is meant by paper tuning.
+Before you know how to paper tune a bow properly, learn what’s meant by paper tuning.

 Paper tuning involves an archer shooting an arrow through a suspended paper at a distance of 6 to 8 feet to study the rip it creates.